The Other Wes Moore: Contents

 The book serves as both a biography of the other Wes Moore and an autobiography of the author.
-Sragow states "The autobiographical parts ruthlessly analyze how the writer fell into bad behavior, then developed his brain and conscience" after intervention from loved ones.
+Sragow states, "The autobiographical parts ruthlessly analyze how the writer fell into bad behavior, then developed his brain and conscience" after intervention from loved ones.
 Sragow stated that the book, in regards to both the biography and autobiography, "refuses to whitewash anything".

-The author examines why he found success in life and the other Wes Moore did not; the author said he had a support network and had role models that encouraged him to make positive decisions, and he also added that his education provided immense help to him.
+The author examines why he found success in life and the other Wes Moore did not; the author said he had a support network and had role models that encouraged him to make positive decisions, and added that his education provided immense help to him.
 Frances Romero of Time stated that "In the case of the other Wes Moore, there appears to be no clear answer as to what went wrong."
 The website of Oprah Winfrey also stated that in regards to the other Wes, "Now, [the author] knows there's no simple answer."
-Thembe Sachikonye, who had a correspondence with the author, wrote in the Zimbabwean newspaper Newsday that "The juxtaposition between their lives, and the questions it raised about accountability, chance, fate and family, had a profound impact on Wes."
+Thembe Sachikonye, who had a correspondence with the author, wrote in the Zimbabwean newspaper Newsday that "The juxtaposition between their lives, and the questions it raised about accountability, chance, fate, and family, had a profound impact on Wes."

 The author stated that the other's mother losing her Pell Grants affected their future, and he argued that the man's future may have been different if his role models were stronger.
 Sragow stated that in that regard the author "acknowledges the unfairness of accident and history."
 However the author stated, in regards to the other Wes Moore's declaration that people will fail if people do not expect them to succeed, "I sympathized with him, but I recoiled from his ability to shed responsibility seamlessly and drape it at the feet of others."
-Steele stated "But the book makes it clear that personal responsibility also is paramount."
+Steele stated, "But the book makes it clear that personal responsibility also is paramount."

-The end of the book has a listing of groups that provide services to underprivileged young people; the list has about 200 entries.
+The book includes a list of about 200 groups that provide services to underprivileged young people.